xbryanxx/LazadaAssignment/LazadaAutoPython/README.txt

 1. Before run, need to make some local changes in LazadaAuto.py, make sure web drive is in this path, '~/automation/LazadaAutoPython/chromedriver'

-2. There are an video in the reports folder to demonstrate the first scenario
+2. I have included an video to demonstrate the first scenario in this link, https://drive.google.com/file/d/1R6-4-l91UHNT_twxDnQMmPqiRdVaWPVN/view?usp=sharing

 3. Areas to improve
 -> an error occurs after slider button is performed, during the login.
 Tentative walk-around is choose google login manually